JereKoskela/tree-zig-zag/README.md

 tree-zig-zag has been tested on Kubuntu 18.04.
 It requires the following:
 - the g++ compiler (tested on version 7.5.0),
-- the Gnu Scientific Library (tested on version 2.4),
+- the Gnu Scientific Library (tested on version 2.4) available at <https://www.gnu.org/software/gsl/>,
+- the libconfig library (tested on version 1.5-0.4) available at <http://hyperrealm.github.io/libconfig/>,
-- R (tested on version 4.0.3 using RStudio 1.3.1073).
+- R (tested on version 4.0.3 using RStudio 1.3.1073) available at <https://www.r-project.org/>.

-The `post_processing.R` script requires two further non-core libraries:
+The `post_processing.R` script requires two further non-core R libraries:
 - mcmcse (tested on version 1.4-1) available at <https://cran.r-project.org/web/packages/mcmcse/index.html>,
 - tictoc (tested on version 1.0) available at <https://cran.r-project.org/web/packages/tictoc/index.html>.